Christmas Tree Play Dough Invitation

 Play dough invitations are great for encouraging creative and imaginative play.
 Another major benefit of playing with play dough is the development of fine motor skills.
 When children squeeze, roll, and stretch the dough they’re building the muscles in their hands.
 These muscles will help them to do other fine motor activities in the future like holding a pencil correctly.

 Other benefits of playing with play dough include improved hand-eye coordination, social skill development, and literacy and math skill development, to name a few.

-You’ll have to decide on the theme of your invitation to play.
-In winter you may want to create a winter scene invitation, snowman invitation or even a Christmas inspired play dough invitation.
-Some popular ideas that work well for a Christmas invitation include a Christmas tree, star, or gingerbread man cookie theme.
+For the purpose of this post we are are creating a Christmas Tree Play Dough Invitation, but you can set these up for almost any theme you can think of.
+In winter, you may want to create a winter scene invitation, snowman invitation or snowflake making invitation.
+Some other popular ideas that work well for a Christmas invitation include designing a star, or gingerbread houses or men.
 You’ll need a tray divided into sections to place the items into.
 A chip and dip or fruit tray would be great for this, but bowls, paper plates or coffee filters will also work just fine.

 You can use purchased play dough or make your own from a simple play dough recipe that can easily be found online, such as our Snow Dough recipe.
 For a Christmas invitation, consider making scented play dough or adding sparkles to the dough for added sensory elements.
-Peppermint or cinnamon scented dough are great choices!
+You can find a variety of food safe oils at the craft store or online.
+Peppermint or cinnamon scented dough are great choices for the holidays !

 Gather the items and accessories for the invitation.
 Some suggestions include cookie cutters, small wooden rolling pins, buttons of different sizes and colors, tiny beads, pompoms, bell cut-outs, shiny confetti, bit of fabric, and anything else that you’d like to include.
 Set it all out and invite your children to play.